 - There are currently 741 undergraduate students in the College of Education.
 Of these students 77% are white, 76% are female, and 72% are full time.
 These students are spread across 10 programs/licensure areas.

 - There are 478 MAT students in the College of Education.
 Of these students 79% are white, 77% are female.
 These students are spread across 11 programs.

 - There are 332 Alternative Licensure students in the College.
 Of these students 68% are white, 58% are female, all are part-time students.
 These students are spread across 11 programs/licensure areas.

 - Most of our undergraduate teacher education classes are capped at 24 students.

 3) What are the admission requirements for the College?

-- In order to be admitted to the MAT program individuals must have a bachelor’s degree from a regionally accredited college or university, a minimum 3.0 GPA and a combined verbal and quantitative score of 300 on the GRE.
+- In order to be admitted to the MAT program individuals must have a bachelor’s degree from a regionally accredited college or university, a minimum 3.0 GPA.
+In addition, 24 semester hours in the core content area are required.
 For more detailed information visit: https://ced.ncsu.edu/mat/admissions

 4) What is the average GPA for incoming freshman?

 - What is the average SAT/ACT score for incoming freshman?

 - SAT 1262 (88%ile), ACT 28 (89%ile)